Rophpad/alx-system_engineering-devops/0x00-shell_basics/README.md

 102-tree is a script that Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory

 103-commas is a script that Write a command that lists all the files and directories of the current directory, separated by commas (,)~

+school.mgc is a magic file.
+He can be used with the command file to detect School data files.